Last reviewed 18 January 2023

 10. Loss of Crystal voting keypads or smart wearables

 10.1 For the duration of the event, any voting keypads or Crystal rented smart wearables lost, stolen or damaged are the responsibility of the client.

 10.1.1 The replacement price of a voting keypad is £40 + VAT.

 10.2 Voting keypads or smart wearable devices not returned within 1 week of an event will be invoiced.
 If undamaged keypads or wearables are returned after 1 week, a credit will be held on account against future business.
 No cash refunds will be provided.

 11. Insurance of Crystal iPads and laptops

-11.2 For the duration of the event, any Crystal iPads or laptops lost, stolen or damaged are the responsibility of the client.
-The replacement price of an iPad is £400 + VAT and the replacement price of a laptop is £300 + VAT.
+11.2 Any Crystal iPads lost, stolen or damaged are the responsibility of the client.
+The replacement price of these iPads is £400 + VAT.

 11.3 Equipment or devices not returned within 1 week of an event will be invoiced.
 If devices are returned after 1 week, a credit will be held on account against future business.
 No cash refunds will be provided.